-Figure 6 depicts trade position of EU countries on the carbon market under the IET_d case.
+Figure 6 depicts the trade position of EU countries in the carbon market under the IETd case.
 According to the EPPA-EU model, 25 MtC are expected to be traded in this carbon market by 2010.
 The estimated carbon price for the EU bubble is around \$175/tC.
 The United Kingdom, Germany, France, Italy and the rest of Europe are projected to sell emission permits to Netherlands, Spain, Denmark, Sweden and Finland.
 If we compare the welfare effects of international emission trading with trade positions, we can see that net sellers of permits are those that are expected to be damaged with international emission trading whereas net buyer of permits correspond to winner countries.

-Table 3 and Table 4 provide the decomposition of the welfare gains from international emission trading in the context of Kyoto Agreement, expressed in EV% points (i.e. EV% for case IET_d minus EV% for case ETR) for year 2010.
-According to our explanation in section 3.2, international emission trading has a positive income effect and a negative price effect on seller countries.
-In the presence of existing energy taxes, welfare is reduced in
+Table 3 and Table 4 provide the decomposition of the welfare gains from international emission trading in the context of Kyoto Agreement, expressed in $EV\%^{15}$ points (i.e., EV% for case IETd minus EV% for case ETR) for year 2010.
+According to our explanation in section 3, international emission trading has a positive income effect and a negative price effect on seller countries.
+In the presence of existing energy taxes, welfare is reduced in all permit-exporting countries since income gains from international emission trading are outweighed by the negative price effect.
+Conversely, international emission trading is welfare increasing for permit-importing countries.